gcarreno/TestPeer-to-Peer/README.md

 - Hook up event for connection removal from connection thread to peer
 - Understand if a connection needs to be disconnected when being removed
 - Implement command line switch `--connect-to`
+- Ponder having a Ping/Pong immediately before a connection is about to timeout